OpenDocCN/dsai-notes-pt3-zh/docs/ccnt-math100-calc/【双语字幕+资料下载】辛辛那提 MATH101 ｜ 微积分Ⅱ(2019·完整版) - P35：L35-Intro to Taylor Series - Approximations on Steroids - ShowMeAI - BV1tq4y1U7Cv.md

-# 【双语字幕+资料下载】辛辛那提 MATH101 ｜ 微积分Ⅱ(2019·完整版) - P35：L35-Intro to Taylor Series - Approximations on Steroids - ShowMeAI - BV1tq4y1U7Cv
+# P35：L35-Intro to Taylor Series - Approximations on Steroids - ShowMeAI - BV1tq4y1U7Cv

 Consider the graph of e to the x if I wanted to compute a value like say e to the 0。2。